leonardopicchiami/molecular_synthesis_and_reconstruction/README.md

 - Molecules Synthesis

+We used [PyTorch](https://pytorch.org) to buid and traint each Deep Learning developed model.

 ### Molecular Representation & Dataset

-Among the representations presented in the paper, it was chosen to use the representation as a SMILE string. [[1]](#1) shows the various models present in the state of the art and for each model:
+Among the representations presented by the paper, we selected the SMILE string representation. [[1]](#1) shows several state-of-the-art works and, for each one is reported:

-- the chosen architecture.
+- the model architecture.
-- the representation of the molecules used.
+- the selected representation of the molecules.
-- the dataset used.
+- the chosen dataset.
-- the number of examples in the dataset.
+- the number of molecules in the dataset.

-It has been observed that the ZINC dataset was used very often for the SMILE string representation.
-More specifically, a subset of the ZINC dataset that contains approximately 250,000 examples called ZINC250K.
-It was therefore decided to use the ZINC250K dataset for this work.
+In literature, many authors used the ZINC dataset to provide an experimental evaluation for the designed approach.
+Since the ZINC dataset contains millions of molecules, many works show a smaller and cleaned ZINC dataset (*i.e.*, a subset of the main ZINC dataset) to present new reconstruction and synthesis approaches.
+This dataset, called ZINC250K, contains approximately 250,000 examples.
+We decided to use the ZINC250K dataset for this work.

 ### Preprocessing

-In preprocessing it was first of all chosen to choose the approach to transform the representation as a SMILE string.
-In order not to obtain excessively large sparse arrays with too much padding, after observing the distribution of the lengths of the strings, we have chosen to use only SMILE strings of length minus or equal than 60.
-In order to evaluate the goodness of the reconstruction, it was decided to split the main dataset in *train set* e *test set*: *train set* 70% - *test set* 30%.
-The training phase was carried out only in the train set.
+In the preprocessing phase, we designed how to transform the chosen SMILE string representation in a tensor.
+To avoid excessively large sparse tensors with too much padding, we selected only SMILE strings at most 60 characters since the distribution of the lengths of the strings showed that the majority of the SMILE strings present a length at most 60.

+To perform this task, we split the ZINC250K in *train set* e *test set*: *train set* 70% - *test set* 30% by select only the strings with length at most 60.
+Clearly, the training phase was carried out only in the train set.

 ### Models Building and Training

-The chosen models type is the VAE (Varational Autoencoder).
-Two different VAEs have been implemented:
+We chose to use VAE (Variational Autoencoder).
+We implemented two different VAEs:

 - Convolutional Encoder - Convolutional Decoder
 - Convolutional Encoder - GRU (Multi-layer) + Linear layer

-For both models, different training sessions were carried out with specific tuning set for 35 training epochs.
-Having observed that in both models it is not necessary to have 35 epochs to obtain an efficient model, a new instance of each of the two model types with the most efficient setting out of 35 epochs has been trained for a smaller number of epochs resulting in truly efficient models.
+For both models, we carried out training sessions for 35 epochs with several ad-hoc hyperparameters tunings.

+The results show that, for both developed models, we can train every model for fewer epochs.
+This can lead to having equally efficient models.
+Consequently, we chose the most efficient hyperparameter tuning for every model and, we re-trained each model for a smaller number of epochs.
+The results show truly efficient models.

 ### Molecules Reconstruction

-In the reconstruction phase, the best model of both types was evaluated for its goodness in reconstructing the molecules.
-The reconstruction consists in obtaining the representation in latent space and then it is reconstructed obtaining the starting molecule.
-The more the model has learned latent space well, the better it will be able to return to the starting molecule.
-It was decided to observe the accuracy of the molecule reconstruction and the validity ratio of the reconstructed molecules both on the test set and on the train set.
+In the reconstruction phase, we evaluated the best model (in terms of accuracy) for both types to establish its goodness in reconstructing the molecules.
+Reconstructing a given molecule means, firstly, encoding it in the latent space representation.
+Then, decoding it from the latent space representation to get the starting representation.

+The goal is to allow the model to learn the latent space as good as possible.
+This enables the potential for the model to perform an encoding-decoding task with an exact representation of the starting molecule as result.
+We evaluated every model the accuracy of the molecules reconstruction and the validity ratio of the reconstructed molecules both on the test set and train set.

 For the Convolutional Encoder - Convolutional Decoder: